-Four Reasons You May Get Declined after Your Term Life Insurance Exam.
+Commons Reasons You May Get Declined for Life Insurance

 The life insurance underwriting process is a way for insurers to determine an applicant’s eligibility for coverage.
 An underwriter weighs the risks associated with approving someone who wants to buy a particular life insurance policy.

-You may get declined for coverage after your Term Life insurance exam because of a variety of health-related factors.
-Some of these things may be reversible with an improved lifestyle, increased exercise and a superior diet.
+You may get declined for life insurance coverage after your exam because of a variety of health-related factors.
+Some of these things may be reversible with an improved lifestyle, increased exercise, and a superior diet.
 Other factors may be a warning sign of something more serious, which requires a specialist’s attention.
 The following factors may negatively impact your chances of getting coverage:

 High PSA Levels.